Marikina: Geography

-From the north, Marikina occupies most of the south bank of Nangka River.
-The east slices at the foot of the Sierra Madre mountains of Antipolo and sliced by the streets of La Milagrosa Village and Empress 1 Subdivision of Barangay Marikina Heights and Rancho Estate 2 in Barangay Concepcion Dos.
-A huge hilly lot within streets of Tanguile and Champaca in Marikina Heights proof that the portion is part of Sierra Madre Mountain range.
-The southeast slices by Sapang Baho River occupies the north-west bank.
-The south portion is sliced by Marcos Highway and occupies most of the north side of the highway and extends to the west until it occupies the Line 2 Santolan Station depot until it reaches the Marikina River.
-The east occupies the southernmost of Quezon City hills which lies in Barangay Industrial Valley and sliced by C5 Road occupies the west side until it reaches Ateneo de Manila University campus.
-The east part of the campus covers the city, extending to the north and sliced by several roads of Loyola Grand Villas, which covers the east part of the village until it reaches Marikina River and its tributary Nangka River to the north.
+From the north, Marikina occupies the south bank of the Nangka River, parts of Barangay Nangka and Barangay Fortune.
+The east slices at the foot of the Sierra Madre mountains of Antipolo where the Meteor Homes Subdivision and Empress Subdivision are located.
+It continues south and occupies La Milagrosa Village in Barangay Marikina Heights and Rancho Estates 2 and 3 in Barangay Concepcion Dos.
+The southeast slices by Quiling Malaki Creek (where the Sapang Baho River originated) and occupies the north bank where the Barangay Conception Dos is located.
+It continues south and meets Balanti Creek which occupies the west bank, parts of Barangay Santo Niño and Barangay Santa Elena.
+From the southeastmost, it occupies Marikina Midtown Subdivision in Barangay San Roque.
+The south portion is sliced by Marikina-Infanta Highway occupies the north side of the highway and LRT-2 Marikina–Pasig station, and extends to the west until it occupies the LRT-2 Santolan station and reaches the Marikina River in Barangay Calumpang, near BFCT East Metro Terminal.
+The east occupies the southernmost of Quezon City hills which lies Barangay Industrial Valley and sliced by C5 Road occupies the west side until it reaches the Ateneo de Manila University campus.
+The east side of the campus covers the city, lies in Barangay Barangka, extending to the north and sliced by several roads of Loyola Grand Villas and Barangay Tumana, which covers the east part of the village until it reaches Marikina River and its tributary Nangka River in the northernmost point.

-Marikina River runs to the western part of the city and surrounded by many lush trees in the Marikina River Park on the riverbanks.
+Marikina River runs to the western part of the city and is surrounded by many lush trees in the Marikina River Park on the riverbanks.
 The south portion of the river is surrounded by structures and concrete walkways.
 The river covers an area of around 220 ha and measures about 11 km in length and is the principal drainage system for Marikina.
 Its depth measures from 12 meters up to 18 meters during the heavy downpour.
 Rehabilitation of the River started in 1992.
 The river traverses 11 city barangays which have streets and alleys going to the river, making river parks easily accessible.
 River parks today are popular sports and recreational centers not only in Metro Manila but throughout the Philippines.